sagemathinc/cocalc-doc/source/howto/git.rst

 You can immediately pull from a public repository.

-To access private repositories or to push your new commits, you need to create an SSH key and explicitly allow that account/key access to access the remove repository.
+To access private repositories or to push your new commits, you need to create an SSH key and explicitly allow that account/key access to access the remote repository.

 1. Create an SSH key public/private key pair by typing the command `ssh-keygen`. (consult :ref:`ssh-keys` for more information)